 Bedfordshire Think Autism Partnership Board

-The Bedfordshire Think Autism Partnership Board is a meeting held around every 3 months to discuss the local autism agenda.
+The Bedfordshire Think Autism Partnership Board is a meeting held every 3 months to discuss the local autism agenda.
 The membership of the group is made up of local providers and local services, local residents with autism and carers of people with autism, 3 local Councils and Health.
-The partnership board covers the whole of Bedfordshire and is organised by Central Bedfordshire Council in partnership with Bedford Borough Council, Luton Borough Council, and the Bedfordshire Clinical Commissioning Group.
+The partnership board covers the whole of Bedfordshire and is organised by us, in partnership with Bedford Borough Council and Luton Borough Council.

 The purpose of the Bedfordshire Think Autism Partnership Board is to: